 Looking forward to study various other aspects of space technology applications that may utilized as an essential inputs in disaster mitigation planning.
 Some of the proposed activities are as follows:

-• Landslide Susceptibility Mapping for development of Rainfall Induced Landslide Early Warning System (LEWS) in NER
+- Landslide Susceptibility Mapping and development of Rainfall Induced Landslide Early Warning System (LEWS) in NER

-• Industrial hazard assessment for offsite emergency planning & management of major accident hazard (MAH) units in NER.
+- Industrial hazard assessment for offsite emergency planning, response, and management of major accident hazard (MAH) units in NER.

 Active tectonics and Crustal deformation study in NER will help us understand geodynamics of the region.
 It shall also give vital information about the crustal stress accumulation in the regions that may be responsible for potential earthquakes in near future.
 The study shall be a useful inputs for disaster mangers such as NDMA, NIDM and SDMA.